mvolkmann/blog/src/zig.md

     // to specific types is optional.
     // The compiler will know the element types in this tuple
-    // and can use them in the "inline for" loop below.
-    // This is important because the types passed to
-    // "trait.isZigString" must be known at compile-time. const tuple = .{ true, @as(u8, 19), @as(f32, 3.14), 'A', "hello" };
+    // and can use them in the "inline for" loop below. const tuple = .{ true, @as(u8, 19), @as(f32, 3.14), 'A', "hello" };

     try expectEqual(tuple.len, 5);